chipbennett/update-control/readme.txt

 Also, core now has two separate types of updates: manual updates and automatic updates.
 When you see the manual upgrade notice, WordPress has received the manual update offer, but has not yet received the automatic update offer.
 The two offers are fetched based on two different transients, and do not happen at the same time.
 Automatic core updates are served on a staggered rollout, which means that it may take up to 36 hours for the automatic update to execute after receiving the manual upgrade notice.
 For Plugins and Themes, you should normally see the automatic update routine execute within 12 hours of receiving the manual upgrade notice.

 == Changelog ==

+= 1.5 =
+* Bugfix.
+Fixes filtering of debug email sent when using a development version of WordPress.

 = 1.4 =
 * Bugfix.
 Fixes disabling all automatic updates not working.